Skip to content

 conversation/add-message

-Manually add a message to the conversation without making an LLM call.
+Manually add a message without making an LLM call.
+Useful for constructing conversation history programmatically.

 (define c (conversation/add-message c :user "hello"))